Top GOP lawmakers hold up nearly $10M for Kansas prisons

 Legislators provided nearly $36 million in additional funds for prisons in the next state budget.
 However, Republicans worried enough about how it might be spent to require Kelly to convene a meeting of eight top legislative leaders, six of them Republicans, and have them sign off on releasing the bulk of it.

-Their meeting Wednesday came with Republican leaders and Kelly increasingly at odds, following her vetoes of two GOP tax relief plans and top Senate Republicans thwarting Medicaid expansion.
+Their meeting Wednesday came with Republican leaders and Kelly increasingly at odds.
+Kelly has vetoed two GOP tax relief plans since taking office in January, and top Senate Republicans have thwarted a plan she favors for Medicaid expansion.

 It also came less than two weeks after Kelly announced her appointment of Jefferey Zmuda, the deputy director of Idaho’s prisons system, as the next Kansas corrections secretary.
 He plans to take over in July.